Above: Claude Lanzmann's The Karski Report.

 Not even silence gets us out of the circle.
 In silence we simply use the state of objective truth to rationalize our subjective incapacity, once more degrading truth into a lie.”

 In Adorno’s triple bind, the artist must not be complicit with bourgeois subjectivity inadequate to the objective facts of the Holocaust culture it fostered—a subjectivity which both makes and interprets a world in which the idealistic mind can detached from the real, working body.
-The world, incidentally, of Fassbinder's I Don't Just Want You to Love Me, another Film Comments Selects selection whose world is a character's inherited, lived-in illusion of material bliss.
+(This is the world, incidentally, of Fassbinder's I Don't Just Want You to Love Me, another Film Comments Selects selection whose world is a character's inherited, lived-in illusion of material bliss.)
 At the same time, the artist can’t help but approach the culture in its own terms.
-At the same time, he can’t be silent, and can’t express the inexpressible.
+At the same time, too, he can’t be silent, and can’t express the inexpressible.
 The only option to attain any understanding of the Holocaust is to relate to it.
 This approach “is garbage.”

 Or See Here Now

 Perpetually recycled, the Holocaust stories of both Filbert and his TVs become strangely disembodied, as if untethered from historical reference.
 Filbert, made-up in a peeling powder as a cryogenic corpse, becomes one more phantom signal in the room passing by Alekan’s gaze.
 Probably Harlan’s most beautiful and horrifying gesture is to let these fragments of memories and propaganda be abstracted from outside reality into the closed world of a casino and an eternal afterlife of 24-hour programming.
-But even if they exist as they were meant to, apart from chronology, the documentary function of his film remains: to bring these things into the present, where they can be exposed in contemporary terms.
+But even if they exist as they were meant to, apart from chronology, the documentary function of his film remains to bring these things into the present, where they can be exposed in contemporary terms.

 Filbert repeats the facts on record and not much is exposed.
 But more revealing is how a backstage Harlan, turning the interrogation into a birthday party, makes Filbert the movie’s mainspring and fulfills the Nazi’s life-long dream of being a wholly complicit, puppet star.
 Filbert indulges the fiction graciously, actually saying pretty little; most of the movie concentrates on him gazing into or off from his stage bunker, his memories mingled with Nazi fantasies on the soundtrack, and only occasional yelling from the crew to rupture the film’s mock-passivity, its enclosed, violent calm.